Places to Visit and things to do

 RESTAURANTS IN THE AREA

 If like us, you enjoy quality food at reasonable prices or wanting that restaurant which is a little bit special, we can recommend a number of restaurants, bistros and cafés in the area to suit all tastes and budgets.
-In our gîtes manuals, we list a selection of restaurants with a brief outline of what type of food they serve, plus price range and a telephone number.
+In our gîte manuals and here on the website, we list a selection of restaurants with a brief outline of what type of food they serve, price range and a telephone number.
 If you would like us to make a reservation for you, please ask.

 For food lovers looking for classic French cuisine, we have discovered Michelin* and Fine Dining restaurants.
 Travel towards the Normandy and Brittany coast to find the freshest sea food.
 Oysters, mussels etc. which were only collected that morning.
 For an excellent lunch at bargain prices, go to where the locals enjoy their 'Plat de Jour'.
 Our tip for a good 'Plat de Jour' restaurant is - if there are the plumbers and electrician vans outside during lunch then it is probably good.
 But you need to be seated soon after 12 noon or all the tables will be taken.
 Usually costing 15€ per person, offering 3 or 4 course lunch including wine or cider.
 Or you perhaps you just want a pizza or galettes/crêpes and you will find these restaurants in most town centres.